akdetrick/dotCSS/deck.md

 ---

-Core concepts of Expressive CSS
+Core concepts of _Expressive CSS_

 * AKA "functional CSS"
 * Classes are for styling.
 Tags are for semantics.
 * Class names should be understandable at a glance
-* Portability / Referential transparency
+* Portability / referential transparency
 * _Spend less time writing CSS_

 ---